2nd Illinois Artillery Regiment, Battery F Records, 1865 (R0293)

-These are a journal and miscellaneous papers of Casper Shell (Schell), Jr., a blacksmith and justice of the peace who lived near Lutesville in what was then Cape Girardeau County, now Bollinger County, Missouri.
-The collection pertains to Shell's trade as a blacksmith as well as his official duties.
+The Casper Shell Papers contain the journal and personal papers of Casper Shell Jr., a blacksmith and justice of the peace who lived near Lutesville in what was then Cape Girardeau County, now Bollinger County, Missouri.
+The collection pertains to Shell’s trade as a blacksmith as well as his official duties.
 A transcript, prepared by the donor, is available.

 The Southeast Missouri Medical Society Records include a minute book ledger from 1877-1896, issues of the Cape County Journal, an anniversary booklet for the Southeast Missouri Hospital, advertising materials, publication n the history of medicine in Southeast Missouri, and various papers from 1877-1967.